Skip to main content

 Map Preparation

-Prepare a normal map file, you can create a new one with ScmDraft2 and then save it as Starcraft: Remastered Broodwar Map (*.scx) format.
+Prepare a map file; you can create a new one in ScmDraft2 and save it as a Starcraft: Remastered Broodwar Map (*.scx).

 Also save it to a path with only English letters and no spaces, e.g. D:\Projects\test\basemap.scx.